 You might wonder and ask me what the “Hong Kong Style” means.
-According to my husband, this is Chinese style (precisely Hong Kong style cafe’s) Borscht soup.
-The original Ukrainian Borscht soup uses beetroot as a main ingredient while tomato is the main ingredient for the Hong Kong style.
+According to my husband, this is Chinese style (precisely Hong Kong-style cafe’s) Borscht soup.
+The original Ukrainian Borscht soup uses beetroot as the main ingredient while tomato is the main ingredient for the Hong Kong style.

-This soup is my husband’s favorite because his mom (who’s good at cooking) used to make it.
-Besides his mom’s version, it also reminded him of the late night Hong Kong Cafe meals during college since the soup was served complementary with most meals.
+This soup is my husband’s favorite because his mom used to make it.
+Besides his mom’s version, it also reminded him of the late-night Hong Kong cafe meals during college since the soup was served complimentary with most meals.
 As soon as I became his wife, he asked me if I can make Borscht soup.
-He was asking me who grew up drinking mostly miso soup (we have many variations of miso soup but still they all include miso)!
-Well I had no idea how to make it and I kept ignoring his wishes for the past few years.
+He was asking me who grew up drinking mostly miso soup!
+Well, I had no idea how to make it and I kept ignoring his wishes for the past few years.

 So that’s the story of my husband’s favorite soup.
 One time we invited my brother-in-law for having this soup and he really loved it as well.
 I was happy I could re-create their mom’s favorite soup from their childhood memory.
 I hope you enjoy this soup because I also fell in love with this soup and so did my children.
 It’s a family favorite now.
 Have a great week!

 Speed Up the Cooking with a Pressure Cooker (Instant Pot)!